globus/globus-automate-client/docs/source/cli_docs.rst

 ``globus-automate``
 ===================

-A command-line client for the Globus Flows Service
+A command-line client for the Globus Flows service

 By default, this CLI keeps all its config and cached tokens in .globus_automate_tokens.json in the user’s home directory.